hypo69/hypo/docs/gemini/out/en/how_to/src/ai/myai/traffic_light.rst

 Description
 -------------------------
 This Python code defines a module named `traffic_light.py` within the `myai` package.
 The code currently lacks a substantive description of its intended function.
 It appears to be a placeholder or a starting point for a project related to traffic light simulation or control, potentially with an AI component.
-The presence of `MODE = 'dev'` suggests it's intended for development or testing environments.
+The presence of `` suggests it's intended for development or testing environments.
 The code includes numerous multiline strings (docstrings), but these are empty or incomplete.
 The comments direct users to external documentation (`https://habr.com/ru/articles/849414/`).

 Execution steps